nirmata/kube-netc/README.md

 ...
 ```

 As we see the bytes received by each connection is shown and the source IP is given.
-If there is a known pod with the same IP the *pod_name* is also given.
+If there is a known pod with the same IP the *source_pod_name* and or *destination_pod_name* is also given.

+## Design

+Please see the [DESIGN](DESIGN.md) for information on how kube-netc is structured.